ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

         - `^[0-9]+\.?[0-9]*$`: float no sign
         - `^[0-9]+$`: integer no sign
     - `description`, a plain text description which is shown to the user.
-- `ioc_desc` is a short description of the IOC e.g Lakeshore 218 fro LKSH218
-- `ioc_details` is more details about the IOC, e.g. link to docs.

 `config.xml` support include so if you have several iocs with the same set of macros you don't need to repeat the file contents.
 Example GALIL02 (see below) uses GALIL01's config: